 Within months that evidence that Echo wanted me to look into was unraveled and I had basically recreated the fraud scheme.
 I identified and interviewed witnesses and simultaneously provided the U.S. Attorney’s Office the necessary support to other elements of the case.
-Heck I knew every part of the case and recall a day when Special Assistant United States Attorney Vince Heintz’s keen eye spotted Gambino soldier Craig DePalma driving away from Federal court house and under house detention and thinking to himself knowing where DePlama lived and immediately concluding that the direction he was heading was not to his designated home detention.
-Within seconds from his call to me I mobilized a local surveillance team headed by SA Michael Breslin who was in close proximity to Vince and with Michael’s help we successfully located DePalma with little surprise meeting with a construction owner and other mob associates.
+Heck I knew every part of the case and recall a day when Special Assistant United States Attorney Vince Heintz’s keen eye spotted Gambino soldier Craig DePalma driving away from Federal court house while under house detention.
+Heintz realizing that DePlama was not heading immediately began to follow him.
+Within seconds after Vince briefed me of the situation I ask for assistance from SA Michael Breslin who was in close proximity to Vince and with Michael’s help we successfully located DePalma with little surprise he was meeting with a construction owner and other mob associates.
 In fairness Heintz later admitted that he had called the FBI to assist and they regrettably declined stating they would need to get approval to activate a surveillance team.